verifast/verifast/README.linux.txt

 > or
 >        to CAML_LD_LIBRARY_PATH

+Adding a line like
+    LABLGTK2 = /usr/local/lib/ocaml//lablgtk2
+to GNUmakefile.settings seems to do the trick.

-It will allso tell you what features of LABLGTK2 are enabled.
+./configure will also tell you what features of LABLGTK2 are enabled.
 Make sure that "gtksourceview 2" is set to yes and install "gtksourceview2-dev" and dependent packages if it is not enabled: